A handy Avios transfer option: A review of the Nectar Card From American Express

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Nectar is an independent British loyalty programme owned by Sainsbury’s supermarkets.
 The programme partners with a number of companies — most notably eBay and BP (and, of course, Sainsbury’s) — among the 400 retailers that now participate in the scheme.

-American Express provides a unique opportunity to earn Nectar points everywhere, but especially retailers where Nectar members are already earning points, allowing them to ‘double dip’.
-The ability to double dip comes in the form of the Nectar Credit Card from Amex UK.
+American Express provides a unique opportunity to earn Nectar points everywhere, but especially retailers where Nectar members are already earning points, allowing them to “double-dip.”

 You’ll earn 20,000 bonus Nectar points when you spend £2,000 on the card within three months of activating it.